 If your kids are unable to open up to you, professional help is always available.
 Consult a counselor to provide support to your child.

-Taking a professional help in case of a cyber bully incident is highly advisable to help your kid bring back his/her self-confidence.
+Taking professional help in case of a cyberbullying incident is highly advisable to help your kid bring back his/her self-confidence.